 Step 2: Prepare the Cream

-Next, heat butter in a saucepan over medium-low heat.
+Next, heat butter in a large skillet over medium-low to medium heat.
 When the butter is melted and starting to bubble, pour the flour into the pan and whisk it in with the butter until a paste forms.

 Then, reduce the heat to low and slowly whisk in the heavy cream making sure to whisk out any lumps.
 Whisk in the milk and the salt to keep the mixture smooth.